 Before any work at height is undertaken, a thorough risk assessment must be carried out in order to determine how the work can be carried out safely and what equipment is needed and immediately before the work starts a dynamic risk assessment should be completed to check that the measures are still appropriate.
 Anyone working at height must also have appropriate training and instruction.

 Unfortunately in this case, if correct procedures had been followed, someone would have realised that the Yeoman boards were missing and prevented the work from starting, giving them time to source alternative protection.
-Products such as our Board-Walk lightweight aluminium walkway would have been the ideal solution as it is designed to provide a safe working platform and would have allowed work to be carried out around the fragile skylights in complete safety.
+Products such as our Roof Walk lightweight aluminium walkway would have been the ideal solution as it is designed to provide a safe working platform and would have allowed work to be carried out around the fragile skylights in complete safety.